Embotics/Plug-in-Workflow-Steps/ansible/README.md

 * Step Execution: Drop-down that sets the step execution behavior.
 By default, steps execute automatically.
 However, you can set the step to execute only for specific conditions.
 * Timeout: Input field for timeout (in seconds)
 * OS Credentials: Input field for OS credentials required to execute the command on the target VM
 * User Credentials for sudo Password: Enable this checkbox to use the given OS credentials for the sudo privileges that are required when the playbook uses "become".
-Checking this box enables the --ask-become argument and vCommander will supply the credentials.
+Checking this box enables the --ask-become argument and Commander will supply the credentials.
 Unchecked by default.
 * Playbook URL: Input field for Playbook URL - HTTP(s), file S3 path for playbook (one of URL or YAML must be specified)
 * Playbook YAML: Text Area for Playbook YAML - Inline YAML playbook (one of URL or YAML must be specified)
 * Extra Variables: Text Area for Extra Variables - Set of additional variables as key=value (one per line) or YAML/JSON.
 If filename, prepend with @.